-Although these estimates were made on the basis of the best information available at the close of 2022, it may so happen that future events will make it necessary to change them (upwards or downwards) in the next few years.
+Although these estimates were made on the basis of the best information available at the close of 2023, it may so happen that future events will make it necessary to change them (upwards or downwards) in the next few years.

-2.6.
-Grouping of items
+2.6 Grouping of items

-Certain items in the Balance Sheet, Income Statement, Statement of Changes in Equity and Statement of Cash Flows are grouped for ease of understanding; nevertheless, when the effect of doing so is material, the information is disclosed in the relevant notes to the financial statements.
+Certain items in the Balance Sheet, Income Statement, Statement of Changes in Equity and Statement of Cash Flows are grouped for ease of understanding; nevertheless, when the effect of doing so is material, the information is disclosed in the relevant notes to the annual accounts.

-2.7.
-Functional and presentation currency
+2.7 Functional and presentation currency

-The financial statements are presented in millions of euros, rounded to the nearest million, which is the Company's functional and presentation currency.
+The annual accounts are presented in millions of euros, rounded to the nearest million, which is the Company's functional and presentation currency.

-2.8.
-Correction of errors
+2.8 Correction of errors

-In 2022 no significant changes took place in accounting criteria in respect of those applied in 2021.
+In 2023 no significant changes took place in accounting criteria in respect of those applied in 2022.

-When these annual accounts for 2022 were prepared, no material error was found that led to restatement of the amounts included in the annual accounts for financial year 2021.
+When these annual accounts for 2023 were prepared, no material error was found that led to restatement of the amounts included in the annual accounts for financial year 2022.